v1v/opentelemetry-backstage-processor/README.md

 3. Adds organizational attributes (`backstage.org`, `backstage.division`) to all telemetry signals
 4. Optionally refreshes metadata periodically in the background

+For detailed information about the implementation and potential issues, see [BACKGROUND_REFRESH.md](docs/BACKGROUND_REFRESH.md).

 ## Configuration

 ```yaml